tomaszfrelek2/CVPR_2025_Anti-UAV_Challenge/README.md

 ```

 ### Evaluation
+You can find our trained model here: siamfc/models/siamDroneExp/best_model.pth

-To evaluate a trained model:
+To evaluate our trained model:

 ```bash
 python3 evaluate_siamfc.py \